 Lee joined Watsi on January 1st, 2014.
-Three years ago, Lee joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Lee's most recent donation traveled 8,800 miles to support Korn, rice farmer from Cambodia, to fund a fracture repair so she can use her right arm.
+Four years ago, Lee joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Lee's most recent donation traveled 9,000 miles to support Mercy, a 28-year-old farmer from Malawi, to fund a thyroidectomy.

 Lee has funded healthcare for 56 patients in 11 countries.